dimitriszrv/dimitriszrv/README.md

 </a>

 ## About me
-Skilled data engineer / software developer with expertise in automating processes through Python, including ETL workflows and task automation using Bash scripting.
+Detail-oriented Data Engineer with a passion for automating processes and building scalable solutions.
+I specialize in Python, creating efficient ETL workflows and automating tasks with Bash scripting.
-I have a strong background in SQL development, data warehousing, and reporting with tools such as Jaspersoft and Smartsheet.
+My strong background in SQL development, data warehousing, and reporting with tools such as Jaspersoft and Smartsheet helps organizations unlock valuable insights.

 My technical expertise also spans database and server maintenance, along with project development using TYPO3 CMS (PHP, JavaScript, HTML, CSS).
 Additionally, I am well-versed in automation testing, utilizing tools like Playwright, Jenkins, Git, and TypeScript to ensure high-quality, reliable software delivery.